 The increase was attributable to personnel costs and other administrative costs including expenses related to securing the safety of employees during the COVID-19 pandemic such as antigen testing, shuttle for employees and others.

-27% Increase in Selling and Marketing Expenses
+30% Increase in Selling and Marketing Expenses

-The increase was mainly attributable to advertising expenses for ongoing projects and commissions recognized on booked sales.
+The increase was mainly attributable to advertising expenses for ongoing projects.

-32% Increase in Finance Costs
+33% Increase in Finance Costs

 The increase was attributable to interests from additional working capital loans availed by the company.